Baker Mayfield dismisses death threats from ‘keyboard warriors’ - NewsBreak

 Baker Mayfield dismisses death threats from ‘keyboard warriors’

-BEREA, Ohio (WJW)– Cleveland Browns quarterback Baker Mayfield addressed recent claims by his wife, Emily, that they’ve received death threats.
+BEREA, Ohio (WJW)– Cleveland Browns quarterback Baker Mayfield addressed recent claims by his wife Emily they’ve received death threats.

-“The death threats, lies being told about my husband and blatant disrespect never ceases to amaze me,” Emily wrote.Steelers QB ‘likely’ to play final home game Monday
+“The death threats, lies being told about my husband and blatant disrespect never ceases to amaze me,” Emily wrote.Man wearing ‘Lie, Cheat, Steal’ shirt robs Akron store at gunpoint

 “It’s hard for me to say not to listen to it because, you know, I have quite a bit of experience with a lot of opinions on the outside coming in.
 It’s hard when it comes down to somebody that you love, that you care about.
 She’s not able to change some of the outcomes of the games, or any at all should I say.
 It’s just one of those things, you know, we’re in a world, in a society today there’s a lot of keyboard warriors that make empty threats and things like that, which it’s quite honestly ignorant when they go after people who aren’t directly involved in football.
 When you talk about taking your own life, killing somebody and all that, to me that’s ignorance.
-I try not to listen to it because those aren’t the people I’d listen to if it was good or bad, regardless,” Mayfield said.Cavaliers guard Ricky Rubio out for season with torn ACL
+I try not to listen to it because those aren’t the people I’d listen to if it was good or bad, regardless,” Mayfield said.What to do if you can’t find a COVID-19 test

 He said he’ll continue to listen to those close to him because those are the opinions that matter.